-We are focused on the development, marketing and sales of a proprietary technology which is capable of uniquely identifying and authenticating almost any substance using electromagnetic energy to create, record and detect the unique digital "signature" of the substance.
-We call our technology "ChromaIDTM" and "Bio-RFIDTM."
+We are focused on the development, marketing and sales of a proprietary technologies which are capable of uniquely authenticating or diagnosing almost any substance or material using electromagnetic energy to create, record and detect the unique "signature" of the substance.
+We call these our "ChromaIDTM" and "Bio-RFIDTM" technologies.